 - Heats and Finals on the day are to be adopted in each category

 - Just Heats, and times taken straight from these will make up the final results in each category.

 - Targetary & Range Distance: 49.5mm knockdown targets, shot at a distance of 10m will be used throughout the National Series qualifying events, including the National Final.

 - Shooting Position: Standing shooting position for all categories.
 Competition Air Rifles will be left at the firing point at all time during each race.
 Competitors will be assigned a firing point where they will carry out each shooting session of their race.

 - Rifle Equipment: Air Rifle equipment can be supplied by the organiser and will be Air Arms make.
-An athlete may use their own air rifle as long as it is an Air Arms make and complies with ISSF Target Sprint Rule 6 but they must be used as single loaders with 500g trigger pull.
+An athlete may use their own air rifle as long as it is an Air Arms make and complies with ISSF Target Sprint Rule 6 – Sporter Class II (single loading, unlimited trigger pull).
 Dimensions – must comply with dimensions outlined in the current ISSF Target Sprint Rules.

 - Pellets: Only .177 flathead Air Pellets to be used and can be supplied by the organiser, or by the athlete.

 - Target Scoring: A target is deemed to score a “hit” when the athlete fires at, and knocks down the target disc only.
 If a target malfunction is deemed by the Chief Range Officer, the athlete will be given the option to race again.

 - All National Final Races: Athletes must score hits on all five targets before they can continue running.